ismomehdi/birdnest-backend/README.md

 - The database is provided by [MongoDB](https://www.mongodb.com/) and [Mongoose](https://mongoosejs.com/index.html) is used for interacting with it.
 - The database automatically removes the pilot data in 10 minutes (since the document was last updated).
-- The `closestDistance` collection is limited to only one document.
+- The `closestDistance` collection is used for recording the all time closest distance.
+It is limited to only one document.
 That way whenever a new document is added, the old one is removed.

 ## Frontend